marktmiller/atari-8-bit-projects/L'Ordinateur-Individuel/Readme.md

 Another important thing to note is the special "XX" code at the bottom of the listing.
 This tells the Pseudo-Assembler to stop.

 When you're ready to load your machine code, GOSUB to line 30290 from within your program.
+It will automatically enter your machine code, and return control to your program.

 ## Hex dump